pressbooks/docs/_pages/installation.md

     `define('WP_ALLOW_MULTISITE', true);`

 4. Login to the WordPress admin area.
-Navigate to Tools → Network Setup, click Install.
+Navigate to **Tools** → **Network Setup**, click **Install**.

-5. Complete the steps printed on the screen (i.e. edit your `wp-config.php` and `.htaccess files` with the information provided.)
+5. Complete the steps printed on the screen (i.e. edit your `wp-config.php` and `.htaccess files` with the information provided).

-*Part 2, Pressbooks specific:*
+### Part 2: Pressbooks

-1. Copy/move Pressbooks plugin files to: **PATH_TO_YOUR_SITE**/wp-content/plugins/pressbooks/*.
+1. Copy the Pressbooks plugin folder to: `/path/to/your/site/wp-content/plugins/*`.

+2. Copy the Pressbooks Book, Pressbooks Publisher and other theme folders to: `/path/to/your/site/wp-content/themes/*`

-2. Log out, log in, navigate to: My Sites → Network Admin → Dashboard.
+3. Log out, log in, navigate to: **My Sites** → **Network Admin** → **Dashboard**.

-3. Navigate to: Plugins → Installed Plugins.
+4. Navigate to **Plugins** → **Installed Plugins**.

-4. Network Enable "Pressbooks."
+5. Network Enable "Pressbooks".

-5. Navigate to: Themes → Installed Themes.
+6. Navigate to **Themes** → **Installed Themes**.

-6. Network Enable "Luther", "Clarke", "Donham", "Fitzgerald", "Austen", "Pressbooks Publisher", and any other Pressbooks theme you want to use.
+7. Network Enable "Luther", "Pressbooks Publisher", and any other Pressbooks theme you want to use.

-7. Navigate to: Settings → Network Settings.
+8. Navigate to **Settings** → **Network Settings**.

-8. Pick the most appropriate Registration Setting:
+9. Pick the most appropriate Registration setting:

-    *   User accounts may be registered. (do not use this setting, since it will not allow users to create new books)
+    *   User accounts may be registered.
+(Do not use this setting, since it will not allow users to create new books!)
-    *   Logged in users may register new sites. (if you are a publisher using Pressbooks as a production tool, this is the best setting: it allows network administrators to add new users, who can then create books/sites.
+    *   Logged in users may register new sites.
+(If you are a publisher using Pressbooks as a production tool, this is the best setting: it allows network administrators to add new users, who can then create books/sites.
 However, registration is not available to the public.)
-    *   Both sites and user accounts can be registered. (use this setting if you intend on offering a publishing-platform open to the public, such as Pressbooks.com)
+    *   Both sites and user accounts can be registered.
+(Use this setting if you intend on offering a publishing-platform open to the public, such as [Pressbooks.com][6])

-9. Navigate to: My Catalog → **YOUR_SITE** → Dashboard

-10. Navigate to: Appearance.
-Activate "Pressbooks Publisher"

-11. Navigate to: My Catalog → Network Admin → Sites
+10. Navigate to **My Catalog** → **Your Site** → **Dashboard**

+11. Navigate to **Appearance** and activate "Pressbooks Publisher".

-12. Add a new site (this will be your first book).
+12. Navigate to **My Catalog** → **Add A New Book** (this will be your first book).

-13. Navigate to: My Catalog → **YOUR_FIRST_BOOK**
+13. Navigate to **My Catalog** → **Your First Book** → **Dashboard**.

-14. Navigate to: Book Info.
+14. Navigate to **Book Info**.
 Make sure to fill out Title, Author and Publication Date.

-15. Navigate to: Text → Organize.
+15. Navigate to **Text** → **Organize**.
 Make sure some content is selected for export.

-*Part 3, Pressbooks dependencies:*
+### Part 3: Pressbooks Dependencies

+Pressbooks requires some third-party libraries to be installed on your server to enable export capabilities.

-*   For PDF export install [Prince][6] (note: this is not free software) - Version 11
+*   For PDF export, install [PrinceXML][7] 11 (note: this is not free software)
-*   For PDF export via mPDF install the [Pressbooks mPDF plugin][7].
+*   For PDF export via mPDF, install the [Pressbooks mPDF plugin][8].
 You will also need to ensure that the following folders have write access and/or they are owned by the appropriate user.
-See http://codex.wordpress.org/Changing_File_Permissions for more details on adjusting file permissions.
+See [http://codex.wordpress.org/Changing_File_Permissions][9] for more details on adjusting file permissions.
     *   `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/ttfontdata`
     *   `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/tmp`
     *   `wp-content/plugins/pressbooks-mpdf/symbionts/mpdf/graph_cache`
-*   For MOBI export install [KindleGen][8] - Version 2.9
+*   For MOBI export install [KindleGen][10] 2.9
-*   For EPUB validation install [EpubCheck][9] - Version 4.0
+*   For EPUB validation install [EpubCheck][11] 4.0
-*   For XML validation install [xmllint][10] - Version 20800
+*   For XML validation install [xmllint][12] 20800
-*   For ODT export install [Saxon-HE][11] - Version 9.7.0-10
+*   For ODT export install [Saxon-HE][13] 9.7.0-10
-*   Certain Linux installations do not ship with the php5-xsl library enabled by default.
-If you attempt to export an ePub and get a either a white screen with minimal text, or a "Fatal error: Class 'XSLTProcessor' not found" error, you may need to run a command like `apt-get install php5-xsl`
+*   Certain Linux installations do not ship with the `php5-xsl` library enabled by default.
+If you attempt to export an ePub and get a either a white screen with minimal text, or a "Fatal error: Class 'XSLTProcessor' not found" error, you may need to run a command like `apt-get install php5-xsl`.

 Unlisted versions are not supported.
 Upgrade/downgrade accordingly.